 There are 17 Wards

 Wards are used for voting in elections.
 These wards are then broken down by precinct.
-When you get your voter registration card, it will tell you what ward and percent you will be voting in.
+When you get your voter registration card, it will tell you which ward and precinct you will be voting in.

 How did this happen?

 In the 19th century, aldermen were elected by different wards.
-In the early 1900s, New Orleans then began voting in city council members by districts.
+In the early 1900s, New Orleans began voting for city council members by district.
 The last time we voted by wards was in 1912.

-We now have 5 city council members voted in by districts and two council-at-large members.
+We now have 5 city council members elected by district and 2 council-at-large members.
 (Can you even imagine 17 city council members… LAWD!)

 Why do people still reference wards?